 The most important way to alleviate RA jaw pain is to get control of the disease itself.
 See your doctor, who might be able to prescribe medications or recommend over-the-counter medicines that’ll help reduce inflammation and prevent tissue damage that could otherwise result from the disease.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) have been shown to help bring down inflammation and make RA patients more comfortable.
 Wearing a mouth guard at night might help reduce pain, as well as certain jaw exercises, which your dentist can help you acclimate to.
+Some advocate that turmeric can also lead to reducing inflammation.

 If you’re looking for the dentist Lachine patients trust with their sensitive jaws, you’ve come to the right place.
 Let Dre Nathalie Kadoch and her team help you relieve your jaw pain.
 The sooner you see us, the sooner we can assist you.